Klipper3d/klipper/docs/Code_Overview.md

   stepcompress_push_const()`, or for delta kinematics:
   `DeltaKinematics.move() -> MCU_Stepper.step_delta() ->
   stepcompress_push_delta()`.
-The MCU_Stepper code just performs unit and axis transformation (seconds to clock ticks and millimeters to step distances), and calls the C code.
+The MCU_Stepper code just performs unit and axis transformation (millimeters to step distances), and calls the C code.
 The C code calculates the stepper step times for each movement and fills an array (struct stepcompress.queue) with the corresponding micro-controller clock counter times for every step.
 Here the "micro-controller clock counter" value directly corresponds to the micro-controller's hardware counter - it is relative to when the micro-controller was last powered up.

 * The next major step is to compress the steps: `stepcompress_flush() -> compress_bisect_add()` (in stepcompress.c).
 This code generates